 The preaching experience itself can be quite powerful.
 Just as among the English, different preachers have different styles.
 Some rely on repetition to make their points.
 Others become visibly emotional.
 I recall a sermon I was witness to in Ohio.
-Though I had difficulty understanding the Pennsylvania Dutch, it was obvious that the preacher was visibly moved by his message, becoming teary-eyed at one point.
+Though I couldn’t understand the Pennsylvania Dutch, it was obvious that the preacher was visibly moved by his message, becoming teary-eyed at one point.

 Preachers draw on everyday experiences as well as stories from the Bible to convey their messages.
 The New Testament is emphasized.
 In Amish Grace, authors Kraybill, Nolt and Weaver-Zercher point out that ‘although Amish preachers recite Old Testament stories in their sermons, all the biblical texts read in Amish church services come from the New Testament,’ particularly Matthew, Mark, Luke, and John, as ‘out of the sixty chapters in the Lancaster Amish lectionary, forty come from the four Gospels’.

 After preaching concludes (there is typically a shorter sermon, and then a longer one, which runs around an hour), other ministers often add their own commentary or correction.
 In this way the Amish service is a collective effort, an idea also supported by the fact that preaching duties rotate among ministers.